Computational-Plant-Science/plantit/README.md

 - `plantit`: Django web application (`http://localhost:80`)
 - `rabbitmq`: RabbitMQ message broker (admin UI at `http://localhost:15672`)
 - `celery`: Celery worker
-- `sandbox`: sandbox deployment target
+- `sandbox`: test deployment target
 - `irods`: mock IRODS server

-To bypass CAS login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and enter username `admin` and password `admin`.
+To bypass CAS login and log directly into Django as superuser, browse to `http://localhost/accounts/login/` and use the values for `DJANGO_ADMIN_USERNAME` and `DJANGO_ADMIN_PASSWORD` configured in `.env`.

 The Django admin interface is at `http://localhost/admin/`.

 #### Tests

-Tests can be run with `docker-compose -f docker-compose.dev.yml run plantit /code/dev/wait-for-postgres.sh postgres ./manage.py test`.
+Tests can be run with `docker-compose -f docker-compose.dev.yml run plantit ./manage.py test`.

 ### Production